 Tricompartmental osteoarthritis is a severe form of knee arthritis that affects all three compartments of the knee joint.

-The knee is a complex joint made up of three compartments – the patellofemoral where the kneecap and femur meet, the medial femorotibial on the inside of the knee and the lateral femorotibial on the outside of the knee.
+The knee is a complex joint made up of three compartments – the patellofemoral where the kneecap (patella) and thigh bone (femur) meet, the medial tibiofemoral on the inside of the knee and the lateral tibiofemoral on the outside of the knee.

 Osteoarthritis – sometimes called wear and tear arthritis – occurs when cartilage in the knee joint breaks down over time.
 It can affect any of the compartments of the knee.
 However, if all three compartments are affected it is called tricompartmental arthritis.
-This is a more severe form of the disease than unicompartmental or bicompartmental arthritis as the entire knee joint is affected, leading to widespread loss of cartilage as well as damage to the synovium.
+This is a more severe form of the disease than unicompartmental or bicompartmental arthritis as the entire knee joint is affected, leading to widespread loss of cartilage as well as damage to the synovium (lining of the knee joint).

 Symptoms of Tricompartmental Osteoarthritis